Waxing Crescent on

 Moon after ascending node

-1 day after ascending node on 14 January 2010 at 23:18 in ♑ Capricorn.
-The Moon is located north of the ecliptic over the following 12 days, until the lunar orbit crosses from North to South in descending node on 29 January 2010 at 00:02 in ♋ Cancer.
+1 day after ascending node on 14 January 2010 at 23:18 in ♑ Capricorn the Moon is positioned north of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from North to South in descending node on 29 January 2010 at 00:02 in ♋ Cancer.

 Moon after southern standstill

-4 days since the previous standstill on 12 January 2010 at 08:33 in ♐ Sagittarius when the Moon has reached South declination of ∠-25.796°, the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠25.783° at the point of next northern standstill on 26 January 2010 at 21:04 in ♊ Gemini.
+4 days since the last southern standstill on 12 January 2010 at 08:33 in ♐ Sagittarius when the Moon has reached South declination of ∠-25.796° the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠25.783° at the point of next northern standstill on 26 January 2010 at 21:04 in ♊ Gemini.

 Syzygy in 13 days